Prediction defaults for networked-guarantee loans: Preliminaries.

-\textbf{Active Loan (AL)} is the loan contract in its execution period.
-It contains active loan amount, active loan times, type of capital return and interest return etc.

-\textbf{Network Structure (NS)} Network features such as centralities are extracted as NS.
-Note that as discussed above, the basic profile may be not completely trustworthy as the SMEs may provides out of date or even fake information to the bank.
-However, the guarantee network is trustable information as the bank can build it from its own record systems.
+\textbf{Network related measures:} For example, the centralities are extracted.
+As discussed above, the basic profile may not be completely trustworthy, as the small business might provide out of date or even fake information to the bank.
+However, the guaranteed network offers trustworthy information, as the bank can build this from its own records.

-\textbf{Community Behavior (CB)} As Figure~\ref{ah} (c) shows, defaults occur clustered: the default may spread like disease within groups.
-We compute the default rates of each community and use it as the CB feature.